 The addition of the right rug, throw & cushions can instantly lift a room and add coziness to an otherwise cold or stiff space.
 Natural fabrics such as linens & wools are particularly tactile and effective in adding texture & dimension.

 Lighter coloured hard woods such as oak can create a sense of lightness in a space whereas deep toned walnuts can feel more dramatic & luxurious.
-It is best to stick with the same shade of timber throughout the house.

 6. Be clever with storage.